Skip to content

 26OK then drop76.7 [75.5-77.5]

-301 OK run then crash 50368.3 → unstable
+301 run OK then crash 50368.3 → unstable

 Dome curve.
 Peak at 22.

 +0.2 t/s vs my v1.4.4 baseline (88.5).
-In the noise floor.
+Within noise.

 Three possible explanations